If you’re thinking about heading from Playa del Carmen to Tulum, don’t hesitate to make the quick journey.

 Nevertheless, taking a colectivo while in Mexico is basically a rite of passage, and if you’re trying to stay cheap, this is the way to go.

-Hop on the ADO Bus from Playa del Carmen to Tulum
+2. Take the ADO Bus from Playa del Carmen to Tulum

 If you’re hoping to stick to your budget but the colectivos seem a bit intimidating, the ADO bus is another good choice for traveling from Playa del Carmen to Tulum.
 Most drivers are bilingual, so you won’t have to worry about speaking Spanish, and you won’t need to tell the driver where you’re going anyhow.